wasmerio/old-docs.wasmer.io/integrations/examples/instance.md

 ```

 {% hint style="info" %}
-Here we are using the text representation of the WASM module.
+Here we are using the text representation of the Wasm module.
 Wasmer wants to have a binary representation of the module so we have to use `wat2wasm` to do the translation.
 {% endhint %}
 {% endtab %}